dmorse/pscfpp/README.md

 repository, because this file will not contain source code for the other git repositories that are automatically downloaded and installed as submodules by the above git command.
-It is possible to install the required submodules after the fact, but requires some additional steps.
+It is possible to install the required submodules after the fact, but simpler to follow the instructions given above.

 ## Documentation